craftsmanPy1412/Sorting-Visualization/README.md

 # Project Title: Sorting Algorithms Visualizer

 A Python-based interactive tool to visualize sorting algorithms like Bubble Sort and Selection Sort in action using `matplotlib`.
-The project helps beginners understand how sorting algorithms work through real-time animations.
+The project helps in understanding how sorting algorithms work through real-time animations.